On multiplicative spectral sequences for nerves and the free loop spaces: Introduction

-Furthermore, we try to represent generators in the de Rham cohomology of the free loop space of a non-simply connected manifold $M$ with differential forms on the universal cover of $M$ in the framework of diffeology; see Theorem \ref{thm:DR} and the comments that follow.
-As a consequence, in view of Theorem \ref{thm:computation_I}, we can describe generators of the singular de Rham cohomology algebra of the diffeological free loop space of $n$-dimensional real projective space with the volume form on the sphere $S^n$ via Chen's iterated integral map; see Theorem \ref{thm:deRhamP}.
+A {\it diffeological space} is a generalization of a manifold.
+Therefore, it is crucial to consider smooth (homotopy) invariants of the generalized objects.
+In particular, the de Rham complex and its singular variant of a diffeological space are introduced in \cite{So} and \cite{K}, respectively.
+In this manuscript, we moreover attempt to represent generators in the singular de Rham cohomology of the free loop space of a non-simply connected manifold $M$ by using differential forms on the universal cover of $M$ within the framework of {\it diffeology}; see Theorem \ref{thm:DR} and subsequent comments.
+As a consequence, because of Theorem \ref{thm:computation_I}, we can describe generators of the singular de Rham cohomology algebra of the diffeological free loop space of $n$-dimensional real projective space with the volume form on the sphere $S^n$ via Chen's iterated integral map; see Theorem \ref{thm:deRhamP}.
 While the original iterated integrals due to Chen work well for the cohomology of the free loop space of a simply connected manifold, the diffeological argument above shows that we can also deal with non-simply connected manifolds in Chen's theory for free loop spaces.
-This is regarded as one of advantages of considering manifolds in diffeology.
+That is an advantage of considering manifolds in diffeology.

-An outline for this note is as follows.
-In Section \ref{sect:assertions}, we introduce a spectral sequence endowed with a multiplicative structure for a bisimplicial set.
-The spectral sequence gives rise to ones for topological categories, Borel constructions and diffeological categories.
-In Section \ref{sect:proofs}, the multiplicative spectral sequences are indeed constructed.
-Section \ref{sect:example(s)} is devoted to describing the computational example mentioned above.
-In Section \ref{GlobalQuotients}, by generalizing the computations in Section \ref{sect:example(s)}, we give results on the cohomology algebras of Borel constructions.
-Moreover, spectral sequences for transformation groupoids including an inertia groupoid are considered.
-In Section \ref{sect:deRham}, we consider the de Rham cohomology of the diffeological free loop space of a non-simply connected manifold by applying results on Borel constructions in Section \ref{GlobalQuotients}.
+An outline of this manuscript is as follows.
+Section \ref{sect:assertions} introduces a spectral sequence with a multiplicative structure for a bisimplicial set.
+The spectral sequence gives rise to those for topological categories, Borel constructions, and diffeological categories.
+In Section \ref{sect:proofs}, we establish Theorems \ref{thm:main} and \ref{thm:App}.
+Section \ref{sect:example(s)} describes the computational example mentioned above.
+In Section \ref{GlobalQuotients}, by generalizing the computations in Section \ref{sect:example(s)}, we present results of the cohomology algebras of Borel constructions.
+Moreover, we consider spectral sequences for transformation groupoids including an inertia groupoid.
+In Section \ref{sect:deRham}, we investigate the singular de Rham cohomology of the diffeological free loop space of a non-simply connected manifold by applying results concerning Borel constructions in Section \ref{GlobalQuotients}.